Credit Card Decline Code 03: Invalid Merchant (solution)

 Immediately Retry the Payment Using a Backup Processor

 Another effective strategy is to have a backup payment processor ready to step in when your primary processor returns decline code 03.
-By immediately retrying the payment through the backup processor, you increase the chances of a successful transaction without any noticeable delay for the customer.
+By immediately retrying the payment through a backup, you increase the chances of a successful transaction without noticeable delay.

 Benefits of having a backup processor include: